Phone: (703) 993-4178

 Co-Editor (with Ted Hamann), Education policy as/in practice: Critical cultural studies, Information Age Publication Book Series (2009 - present)

 Collins, P. & Hopson, R. (Eds.)
-(2013, accepted for publication).
+(2014).
 Building a new generation of culturally responsive evaluators: Contributions of the American Evaluation Associations’ Graduate Education Diversity Internship Program.
+New Directions for Evaluation, No. 143.
 San Francisco: Jossey-Bass.

 Hopson, R. & Dixson, A. (Eds.)
 (2011).
 Race and ethnography: Intersections, theories, and meanings.
 Ethnography and Education.
 London: Routledge.